Easily outsource the role of DPO to an independent and experienced expert

 Jeremy Bode – Data protection officer

-Assurance with an external DPO
+Security with an external DPO

-Step by step data breach protocol
+Step-by-step data breach protocol

 The GDPR, what does it mean for non-EU companies?